 Telecommunications laws and regulations

-BES Telecommunications Act (Wtv BES)
+Telecommunications Act BES (Wtv BES)

 The Wtv BES mainly regulates the regulations with regard to the use of telecommunications equipment.
 This concerns concessions for the telecommunications infrastructure (fixed and mobile telephony), radio transmission equipment for which a licence is required, exempt equipment (without licence), radio transmission exams, licences for equipment and various forms of supervision (testing, inspection and the imposition of sanctions).